nhost/hasura-backend-plus/docs/Storage Rules.md

 s:<request.auth>.<checksum>
 ```

-The request.auth part is a JSON object, in the following layout:
+The `request.auth` part is a JSON object, which is the same as the [Hasura permission variables](https://hasura.io/docs/1.0/graphql/manual/auth/authentication/index.html#overview) but with the `x-hasura-` prefix removed:

 ``` json
 {